RedisLabs/redislabs-docs/content/rs/databases/active-active/manage-aa.md

 You can configure and manage your Active-Active database from either the admin console or the command line.

-When you edit the database configurations of an Active-Active database with the admin console or the `rladmin` CLI, the changes will only apply to the Active-Active database instance you are currently editing.

 To change the global configuration of the Active-Active database, use the [`crdb-cli`]({{<relref "/rs/references/cli-utilities/crdb-cli">}}).

+If you need to apply changes locally to one database instance, you use the admin console or the `rladmin` CLI.

 ## Database settings